 Let’s take a closer look at how the Fed rate hike impacts different financial products:

 Most credit cards have a rate that’s directly based on the prime rate, for example, the prime rate plus 9.99%.
 As a result, card rates tend to move almost immediately in line with Fed rate changes.
-In the current cycle, the rates on all credit card accounts tracked by the Federal Reserve have increased 2.16 points, roughly in line with the Fed’s increase of 2 points.
+In the current cycle, the rates on all credit card accounts tracked by the Federal Reserve have increased 3 points, even more than the Fed’s increase of 2.25 points.

 That said, consumers can still find attractive introductory rate offers.